BeSnappy/api-docs/readme.md

 }
 ```

-To attach a posted note to an existing ticket, just add the ticket nonce to the payload:
+To attach a note to an existing ticket, just add the ticket nonce to the payload in the `id` slot:

 ```json
 {